jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 When you’re in motion, fear loses its grip on your life.
 This is why you grow more fearful and anxious as you wait for something to happen with nothing else to fill the passage of time but your thoughts.
 However, motion not only removes the feeling of fear, but it often makes you forget what exactly it is that you were afraid of in the first place.

 During the fight, any nervousness or pre-fight anxiety a fighter has is erased when he takes the first punch.
-It doesn’t have to be a big punch, but that first shot lets him know that his fears of crumpling at the first shot are unfounded.
+It doesn’t have to be a big punch, but that first shot lets him know that his fears of crumbling from a punch are unfounded.

 ![power shots let you know there is nothing to be afraid of](/assets/images/posts/2021/amateur-boxing-overcoming-fear.jpeg "That first punch let's you know that there is nothing to fear.")